Youhe-Jiang/IJCAI2023-OptimalShardedDataParallel/README.md

 ## Running Group Sharding & Communication with groups

+We provide an example of OSDP training bert with Group Sharding & Communication with groups:

-Execute the  **train_bert.py**  file through the  **scripts/script_bert_training.sh**  script, and deploy the Group Sharding and Communication with groups experiment by specifying fsdp_args as 'group_sharding' or 'communication_with_groups' (specify fsdp_args as 'None' to deploy the comparative experiment).
+Execute the  **train_bert.py**  file through the  **scripts/script_bert_training.sh**  script, and deploy the Group Sharding and Communication with groups experiments by specifying fsdp_args as 'group_sharding' or 'communication_with_groups' (specify fsdp_args as 'None' to deploy the comparative experiment).

 ```
 $ sh scripts/script_bert_training.sh